 Quick guide – what each type of insurance covers

-Here is a summary of who is generally responsible for what when it comes to a strata unit.
+Here is a coverage table of who is generally responsible for what when it comes to a strata unit.
 However, please note that this is a general list and cover can vary between policies, so it is important to check the details of each individual policy.

 |